snel-repo/EMUsort/README.md

 - Nvidia Driver:
   - Linux: >=450.80.02
   - Windows: >=452.39
-- CUDA Toolkit (Automatically installed with micromamba/conda environment):
+- CUDA Toolkit (Automatically installed with the environment):
   - \>=11.3

 ### Cloning from GitHub